AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_processor.rst

           cpuProcessor->apply(img);

-   .. py:method:: Processor.getDefaultGPUProcessor(self: PyOpenColorIO.Processor) -> OpenColorIO_v2_0beta1::GPUProcessor
+   .. py:method:: Processor.getDefaultGPUProcessor(self: PyOpenColorIO.Processor) -> OpenColorIO_v2_0beta2::GPUProcessor
       :module: PyOpenColorIO

       Get an optimized :ref:`GPUProcessor` instance.

-   .. py:method:: Processor.getDynamicProperty(self: PyOpenColorIO.Processor, type: PyOpenColorIO.DynamicPropertyType) -> OpenColorIO_v2_0beta1::DynamicProperty
+   .. py:method:: Processor.getDynamicProperty(self: PyOpenColorIO.Processor, type: PyOpenColorIO.DynamicPropertyType) -> OpenColorIO_v2_0beta2::DynamicProperty
       :module: PyOpenColorIO

       The returned pointer may be used to set the default value of any dynamic properties of the requested type.
 Throws if the requested property is not found.
-Note that if the processor contains several ops that support the requested property, only ones for which dynamic has been enabled will be controlled.
+Note that if the processor contains several ops that support the requested property, only one can be dynamic and only this one will be controlled.

       .. note::
          The dynamic properties are a convenient way to change on-the-fly values without generating again and again a CPU or GPU processor instance.
 Color transformations can contain dynamic properties from a :cpp:class:`:ref:`ExposureContrastTransform`` for example.
 So, :cpp:class:`:ref:`Processor``, :cpp:class:`:ref:`CPUProcessor`` and :cpp:class:`:ref:`GpuShaderCreator`` all have ways to manage dynamic properties.
-However, the transform dynamic properties are decoupled between the types of processor instances so that the same :cpp:class:`:ref:`Processor`` can generate several independent CPU and/or GPU processor instances i.e. changing the value of the exposure dynamic property from a CPU processor instance does not affect the corresponding GPU processor instance.
+However, the transform dynamic properties are decoupled between the types of processor instances so that the same :cpp:class:`:ref:`Processor`` can generate several independent CPU and/or GPU processor instances i.e. changing the value of the exposure dynamic property from a CPU processor instance does not affect the corresponding GPU processor instance. :ref:`Processor` creation will throw if there are more than one property of a given type.

    .. py:method:: Processor.getFormatMetadata(self: PyOpenColorIO.Processor) -> PyOpenColorIO.FormatMetadata